VISIONAI/visionai.github.io/_posts/2015-03-16-dockerized-computer-vision-for-mac-via-kitematic.md

 vmx-docker-manager runs our full multi-container application and makes updating much faster.

+We are still providing our VMX Computer Vision server as a native Mac OS X installer [VMX.pkg](https://files.vision.ai/releases/VMX.pkg), but I look forward to the time where a single build can be shipped out to Windows, Mac OS X, Linux machines, and datacenters.

 ### The future of Docker containers

-We are still providing our VMX Computer Vision server as a native Mac OS X installer [VMX.pkg](https://files.vision.ai/releases/VMX.pkg), but I look forward to the time where a single build can be shipped out to Windows, Mac OS X, Linux machines, and datacenters.

 I see a future when more applications, especially scientific ones, are shipped as Docker Containers.
 Docker makes development, deployment, and (as we can now see) distribution much easier and allows developers to get the same high-quality build that the authors are using.
+Just imagine an ecosystem where bleeding edge research software is pushed out as Docker containers into everyone's hands.

-The next time you consider shipping shipping an application which is installable on Linux and requires Apache config files, a custom version of Python, just ask yourself: why not Docker?
+The next time you consider shipping shipping an application which requires Apache config files, a custom version of Python, maybe even a Matlab, just ask yourself: why not Docker?